mattstyles/raid/docs/introduction.md

 Raid tries to **get out of your way** so that you can make decisions on how and when to access and change your data that make sense for your application.
 Rather than being driven by a framework, Raid should be considered a small library that compliments your application.

-Raid makes this possible by holding the application state inside a fold function, the flow of the application then becomes a stream which accepts update events and emits a state tree.
+Raid makes this possible by holding the application state inside the [fold function](https://thoughtstreams.io/dobesv/functional-reactive-programming/7768/) of a data stream; the flow of the application then becomes a stream which accepts update events and emits a state tree.
 All mutations, or updates, have to go through the stream which enforces top-down rendering.

 Top-down rendering is perfect for use with [React](https://facebook.github.io/react/) and whilst React is not a hard dependency, Raid was created with it in mind.